 TGax Editor: Please add the following paragraph (moved from 27.5.3.2.3) at the end of this section:

-[11315]
+[11315]An AP shall not use the short guard interval for an HT or VHT PPDU that carries a Trigger frame or a frame that includes a UMRS Control subfield.
+A Trigger frame shall not be carried in a DSSS or HR/DSSS PPDU.
+An AP shall not use STBC encoding for a PPDU that carries a Trigger frame or a frame that includes a UMRS Control subfield.

 Allowed settings of the Trigger frame fields and UMRS Control subfield